bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

                                 user; it is not used by any command and is not sent over the network.

-`--new|-n`                      Toggle that specifies that a new account seed is to be generated.
+`--new|-n`                      An option that specifies that a new account seed is to be generated.

 `--seed|-s SEED-STRING`         Used in place of `--new`.
 An
                                 existing account seed to be placed into the CLI